jrnd-io/jr-kafka-connect-source/README.md

 JR Source Connector for Apache Kafka Connect.

-JR executable should be installed on Kafka Connect Worker nodes to run the connector. (see Quickstart for a example).
+JR executable should be installed on Kafka Connect Worker nodes to run the connector. (see Quickstart for an example).

 Instructions on how to install JR on a target host are available at: https://jrnd.io

 ## Quickstart

 > [!NOTE]
-> At the moment Quickstart runs only on Linux x86-64
+> At the moment Quickstart runs only on x86-64 architectures.

 In order to run JR Source Connector Quickstart, you will need on your host machine: